vpendo/HTML-CSS-Group12/README.md

 ### Usage
 ### Steps
-1.  step one clone Respository
+1.  step one clone Repository

      git clone https://github.com/vpendo/HTML-CSS-Group12.git

 2. Step Two

-    open HTML-CSS-Group12 folder in your downloads folder
+    Open the HTML-CSS-Group12 folder in your downloads folder

 3. Step three

-    open index.html in your broweser
+    open index.html in your browser
 ## License
    [MIT License] (LICENSE)

-   Feel Free to create Folks and dont hesistate to reach if encount an issues or ideas .
+   Feel free to create Folks and don't hesitate to reach out if you have any issues or ideas.
 ### Contact us
     Email:vpendo@alustudent.com
          :l.ndiyizeye@alustudent.com